freifunk-gluon/gluon/docs/user/getting_started.rst

   similar tools.
 Requires a device or target with at least 16 MB of flash space, e.g. `x86-64`.
 Unset by default.

 GLUON_MINIFY
-  Setting ``GLUON_MINIFY=1`` will minify scripts during the build process.
-This flag is enabled by default.
-Disabling this flag is handy if human readable scripts on the devices are desired for development purposes.
+  Setting ``GLUON_MINIFY=0`` will omit the minification of scripts during the build process.
+By default the flag is set to ``1``.
+Disabling the flag is handy if human readable scripts on the devices are desired for development purposes.
 Be aware that this will increase the size of the resulting images and is therefore not suitable for devices with small flash chips.

 GLUON_DEVICES
   List of devices to build.
 The list contains the Gluon profile name of a device, the profile